-With respect to matters covered by this Article II, except for the making of allegations of Sexual Misconduct (as defined in Article II, Section A(9) and Article III, Section N) and the investigation, adjudication and disciplining of such allegations, students enrolled in or otherwise attending programs of Illinois Tech's Chicago-Kent College of Law, and only such students, are subject to the policies, procedures and provisions of the IIT Chicago-Kent College of Law Student Handbook (www.kentlaw.edu/depts/acadadm/handbook.html), and all such students should refer to the IIT Chicago-Kent College of Law Student Handbook for policies, procedures and provisions applicable to them.
-For the avoidance of doubt, any allegations of Sexual Misconduct to be made against any student of Illinois Tech, including students enrolled in or otherwise attending Chicago-Kent College of Law, must be made, investigated adjudicated and disciplined only in accordance with this Code of Conduct and other provisions of this Student Handbook relevant to Sexual Misconduct
+With respect to matters covered by this Article II, except for the making of allegations of Sexual Misconduct (as defined in Article II, Section A(12) and Article IV, Section N) and Title IX Section Harassment (as defined Article III) and the investigation, adjudication and disciplining of such allegations, students enrolled in or otherwise attending programs of Illinois Tech’s Chicago-Kent College of Law, and only such students, are subject to the policies, procedures and provisions of the IIT Chicago-Kent College of Law Student Handbook (www.kentlaw.edu/depts/acadadm/handbook.html), and all such students should refer to the IIT Chicago-Kent College of Law Student Handbook for policies, procedures and provisions applicable to them.
+For the avoidance of doubt, any allegations of Sexual Misconduct and Title IX Sexual Harassment to be made against any student of Illinois Tech, including students enrolled in or otherwise attending Chicago-Kent College of Law, must be made, investigated adjudicated and disciplined only in accordance with this Article II and Article III, as applicable, and other provisions of this Student Handbook relevant thereto.

 Illinois Tech is a community of scholars that strives to strike a balance between the freedom to pursue intellectual endeavors and a respect for the rights of all community members to enjoy such freedom to the same extent.

-Illinois Tech reserves the right to investigate and resolve any report or incident in which a student, multiple students, or a student organization affiliated with Illinois Tech or any of its schools or departments (undergraduate or graduate) is alleged to have violated any of the principles or policies set forth in this Code of Conduct or otherwise published by Illinois Tech or any local, state, or federal laws regardless of the location where the incident occurs; provided such alleged violation occurred at any time after a student's application for admission has been accepted but prior to the actual awarding of a degree,.
+To the extent provided for in the Code of Conduct, Illinois Tech reserves the right to investigate and resolve any report or incident in which a student, multiple students, or a student organization affiliated with Illinois Tech or any of its schools or departments (undergraduate or graduate) is alleged to have violated any of the principles or policies set forth in this Code of Conduct or otherwise published by Illinois Tech regardless of the location where the incident occurs; provided such alleged violation occurred at any time after a student’s application for admission has been accepted but prior to the actual awarding of a degree.
+For the avoidance of doubt, Illinois Tech will not investigate and resolve incidents that occur prior to or after this time period.
 Illinois Tech reserves the right to investigate and resolve such an alleged violation regardless of whether it occurred on campus, off campus or via the Internet or other electronic means.
 In addition, students are expected to follow the policies and procedures of institutions that they may visit, including, without limitation, during international travel.

 Illinois Tech and residence hall guests are expected to follow all Illinois Tech policies, including without limitation, those in this Code of Conduct.
 Student hosts are accountable for the conduct of their guests and may be subject to disciplinary action as the responsible party for violations of Illinois Tech policy resulting from the conduct of their guests.
 This applies to individuals, groups and student organizations.